2026 AI Symposium Speakers

 Vision to Value: A Layered Approach to AI in Defense and Aerospace

-Daron Drown is a Division Manager at INTUITIVE and leads the company’s support to the Army’s PEO for Missiles and Space, and the Rapid Capabilities and Critical Technologies Office (RCCTO).
-In this capacity he leads support to Army weapon system project offices for sensors, offensive fires, and missile defense systems.
+Daron Drown is a Division Manager at INTUITIVE and leads the company’s support to the Army’s Portfolio Acquisition Executive - FIRES.
+In this capacity he leads support to Army weapon system project offices for offensive, defensive, and integrated fires systems.
 He is also a Subject Matter Expert on DARPA’s Air Combat Evolution program for the development of artificially intelligent battle management agents.

 Daron completed a 22-year distinguished career in the U.S. Air Force, retiring in the rank of Colonel.
 During this period, he served as a senior Test Pilot, Program Manager, and Systems Engineer, with specific expertise in fifth generation combat aircraft, radar and optical sensors, guided munitions, mission planning, and missile defense.